bazelbuild/rules_kotlin/README.md

 The `kt_kotlinc_options` and `kt_javac_options` rules allows passing compiler flags to kotlinc and javac.

+Note: Not all compiler flags are supported in all language versions.
+When this happens, the rules will fail.

 For example you can define global compiler flags by doing:
 ```python
 load("//kotlin:kotlin.bzl", "kt_kotlinc_options", "kt_javac_options", "define_kt_toolchain")